isomerpages/ogp/_about-us/design/feliciana.md

   - Queue
   - Vault
 accomplishments: I'm new, watch this space!
-quote: Think of your family today and every day thereafter, don’t let the busy world of today keep you from showing how much you love and appreciate your family.
+quote: Other things may change us, but we start and end with the family.
 linkedinId: ""

 ---